Back to Top

 Queensland Ranger Association

-QRA is affiliated with Thin Green Line, an international charity based in Victoria dedicated to supporting rangers and their families, notably families who have lost rangers in the line of duty: https://thingreenline.org.au/ ; and the Council of Oceania Ranger Associations.
+QRA is affiliated with Thin Green Line, an international charity based in Victoria dedicated to supporting rangers and their families, notably families who have lost rangers in the line of duty: https://thingreenline.org.au/ .
+The summary of Ranger deaths globally in 2023/24 makes grim reading.

 Review Status: Pending